wc2184/wc2184.github.io/README.md

 ---

-Metazoo Card Game Stats Checker (built it for my brother, I have no idea): https://wc2184.github.io/oldstuff/metazoo.html
+Metazoo Card Game Stats Checker (built it for my brother, I have no idea about the game): https://wc2184.github.io/oldstuff/metazoo.html

 ---